PeculiarVentures/graphene/README.md

 $ > object list -s 0
 ```

-## Programing
+## Using the Package

-Install to your project
+Install the package
 ```
 $ npm install graphene-pk11 --save
 ```